supposedly/booksy/README.md

 long as they know their username and the ID of the book they'd like to check out.
-...It's somewhat useless in its current state because we don't have actual tangible books to use; in an ideal system, the user would scan the item's physical barcode into the Barcode field after entering their username, then just hit 'Submit' and be done.
-As it is now, however, you must first have memorized the book's barcode/ID (fortunately an easy task, though -- they haven't hit 4 digits yet!) by searching it up from your own account before going to the checkout account, and at that point you may as well just check it out from your own account and be done with it.
+...It's somewhat useless in its current state because we don't have actual tangible books to use; in an ideal system, the user would scan the item's physical barcode after entering their username, then just hit 'Submit' and be done.
+As it is now, however, you must first have memorized the book's barcode/ID (fortunately an easy task, though -- they haven't hit 3 digits yet!) by searching it up from your own account before going to the checkout account, and at that point you may as well just check it out from your own account and be done with it.
 2. A 'user' account, which is one that may access info about the library and such.
 Pretty standard fare.